 Golden Sands Resort, close to Varna

 The Golden Sands resort is usually dubbed as in Varna, although you should note that it’s a few kilometers to the north.
-You can easily drive there or take the daily buses.
+You can quickly drive there or take the daily buses.
 It is considered the largest resort on the Northern Black Sea coast.

-Despite being a huge resort, the beach in golden sands is kept clean and pollution free.
-This region is famous for having the purest sand on the Black Sea coast.
-The resort is abundant in lush vegetation and with the numerous bushes and trees, resembling a real park.
+Despite being a vast resort, the beach in golden sands is kept clean and pollution free.
+This region is famous for having the purest sand on the Black Sea coast, making it one of the best beaches in Bulgaria.

-On the other hand, Golden Sands is completely full of hotels, bars, restaurants, pools, massage parlors, supermarkets, piercing and tattoos shops, carts, casinos… etc etc etc. It’s everything you need to relax, have fun and forget about the rest of the world for a while.
+On the other hand, Golden Sands is entirely full of hotels, bars, restaurants, pools, massage parlors, supermarkets, piercing and tattoo shops, carts, casinos… etc, etc, etc. It’s everything you need to relax, have fun and forget about the rest of the world for a while.

-Are you looking for a lively beach? the most lively you can find?
-Well, in Bulgaria that’s Sunny Beach!
+Are you looking for a lively beach?
+The most lively you can find?
+Well, in Bulgaria, that’s Sunny Beach!
 It’s the largest and biggest sea resort in Bulgaria.
 In fact, it’s so big that we actually should refer to it as a town and not a resort!
 Two factors contribute to being such a big resort:

-- the beach itself is huge (8 km long and about 50 meters wide)!
+- The beach itself is huge (8 km long and about 50 meters wide)!

-This is the party beach, where the fun is and young people go!
+This is the party beach, where all the fun is, and young people go!
 But you can also find a fair share of families.
-Even during the day there is a tremendous variety of cool things to do both on the beach or very close to it.
+Even during the day, there is a tremendous variety of cool things to do both on the beach and very close to it.

-Nessebar’s old town is beautiful, with cobbled streets, old buildings and an incredible history to explore.
+Nessebar’s old town is beautiful, with cobbled streets, old buildings, and an incredible history to explore.
 It was founded by the Thracians before the Greeks and Romans put up temples for Apollo and chunky fortress walls!
 Easily one of the most famous landmarks in Bulgaria.

 When going to Sunny Beach, it’s mandatory going to Nessebar for at least a day!